Tom-and-Jim/testGit/README.md

 This is the 8th push in dev1 branch.
 This is the 9th push in dev1 branch.
 This is the 10th push in dev1 branch.

+This is the 11th commit in dev1 branch.
+This is the 12th commit in dev1 branch.
+This is the 13th commit in dev1 branch.